JATOS/JATOS-Blog/_posts/2016-12-20-JATOS-with-dply.md

 ---
 layout: post
-title: Easy JATOS server with Dply
+title: Get an JATOS server easily with Dply
 ---
 I was always looking for an easy way for bringing JATOS in the internet but never found an easy enough solution.
 Most server or cloud provider target bigger companies and have a quite complex setup - nothing one like's to do if it's just about trying a little tool like JATOS.
 But lately I stumbled over Dply.
 It's still in beta but it might fill this empty spot in cloud vendor landscape.